swtormy/snotify/README.md

 # snotify

 Lightweight notification manager with support for Telegram, email, and custom channels.
+Supports both synchronous and asynchronous operations.

 ## Description

 `snotify` is a library for managing notifications that allows sending messages through various channels such as Telegram, email, and custom channels.
-It supports a fallback mechanism that allows sending messages through alternative channels in case the primary one fails.
+It supports both synchronous and asynchronous operations, and includes a fallback mechanism that allows sending messages through alternative channels in case the primary one fails.

 ## Installation